-The Company leases golf buggies, various course plant & equipment and poker machines under terms of between three (3) and five (5) years.
+The Company leases golf buggies, various course plant & equipment and poker machines under terms of between three and five years.
 These lease liabilities are secured by the underlying leased assets.
+Certain lease agreements include balloon payments on contractual maturity whereas the assets to which they relate are depreciated on a straight-line basis over the lease term.